Bloom-host/Petal/README.md

 # Petal Performance Minecraft JAR

-Petal is a performance-oriented fork of Purpur intended to increase performance for entity-heavy servers by implementing multi-threaded and async improvements.
+Petal is a performance-oriented fork of Purpur intended to increase performance for entity-heavy servers by implementing multi-threaded and asynchronous improvements.

 ## Sponsored by Bloom Host